-Last year, I meet Andrea Beaman at my National Association of Nutrition Professionals (NANP) conference in Arizona.
+Last year, I had the pleasure of meeting Andrea Beaman at my National Association of Nutrition Professionals (NANP) conference in Arizona.
 I also had the opportunity to follow several of her classes and worked with her as a private coach.
 Everything I have learned has been very enlightening not only for self-knowledge but also I can share with others.

 I love eating salads.
 When it comes to beets, I usually roast or pickle but Andrea’s Recipe is now one of my go-to recipes.
 While I love cooking and have cooked beets in different ways; this option is exceptional.
 I personally call it my blood builder salad.
 Thanks, Andrea for sharing your Cleansing Beet/Apple/Fennel Salad